Department on course to eradicate pit toilets in schools by April: Gwarube

 “It does entrench the notion of separate development because this is mostly in the poorest schools and township schools.”

-Gwarube said there had been have been certain implementing agents who had been slacking because they knew they could rely on government tenders regardless of the poor quality of their work.
+Certain implementing agents had been slacking because they knew they could rely on government tenders regardless of the poor quality of their work, she said.

 “If we open up the system and have proper implementing agents who know there will be consequences if you do not deliver proper work, there will be consequences if you do not deliver work on time or if money goes missing.

-“If you do business with the state and you do not do a good job, you must be blacklisted,” Gwarube said.
+“If you do business with the state and you do not do a good job, you must be blacklisted.”

 TimesLIVE